michaelwknott/michaelwknott.github.io/content/django-postgres-setup.md

 from decouple import Csv, config
 ```

-Update the DATABASES variable in settings.py:
+Update the DATABASES variable in settings.py to utlise dj_database_url:

 `DATABASES = {"default": dj_database_url.config(default=config("DATABASE_URL"))}`

-Update the following default variables:
+The following default variables are removed:

 ```
 # SECURITY WARNING: keep the secret key used in production secret!